 - Single flowered Dahlia such as Bishop of Llandaff or Happy Flame.
 Dahlias produce wonderful large flowers that wildlife can see from afar and they go on flowering from July to the first frosts.

-When greening up your small space think about:
+When adding plants to your balcony or small space think about:

 - Using containers of different shapes and sizes and grouping your plants together.
 This helps the plants retain humidity, plus it can make for a stunning display!
 The larger the pot, the easier it is to keep plants happy and healthy